 The Zinnwald lithium deposit was explored for lithium in campaigns No.s (4), (6) and (8).
-Greisen tonnage and mean grades are comparable in a direct way for campaigns No.s (4) and (8) only.
+Greisen tonnage and mean grades are only directly comparable for campaigns No.s (4) and (8).
 Campaign (6) focused on the investigation of tin and tungsten mineralizations (total sums are only intended for the comparison with historic values).